01 of 16

 Create a Sewing Kit

 As you learn how to sew, it can be overwhelming when you see all the different sewing tools available to you.
-There are lots of options, but you can get by with only the essentials and this list of 15 is the perfect guide.
+There are lots of options, but you can get by with only the essentials and this list is the perfect guide.
 Choose the sewing tools you need and build your own sewing kit.Continue to 2 of 16 below.

 02 of 16

 Sewing Tape Measures

 A tape measure is a must-have tool for sewing.
 You might even want more than one, including a small retractable measuring tape to carry with you.

 Sewing tape measures are usually marked with inches on one side and centimeters/millimeters on the other.

 The most common use of a tape measure is to take body measurements, but you can use it for any measuring task.
 Because it is flexible but firm, it can stand on its edge and measure the distance around an item, such as a circle.Continue to 3 of 16 below.

 Sewing gauges are hand tools for measuring small areas as you sew.